CamillaHorneland/CamillaHorneland/README.md

 <img  src="https://github.com/CamillaHorneland/CamillaHorneland/blob/main/GitHubProfile.png" alt="header with image and description" width="100%">

+- 👋 Hi, I’m Camilla.

+-I live in Bergen with my family 🙋👨👧👧👧

-- :computer: I’m currently a student at Noroff where I study Front-end Development.
+- 👀💻 I’m currently a student at Noroff where I study Front-end Development.

-- I live in Bergen with my family :raising_hand::man::girl::girl::girl:

-# Contact
+- 🌱 I’m currently learning javascript and git.

+- 📫 How to reach me:

 <a href="mailto:hornikkene@gmail.com?">My Mail</a>